buildkite/on-demand/README.md

 	- Using a substack to define your agent task definitions and task roles ensures your infrastructure is continuously deployable.
 The CloudFormation Macro makes writing these task definitions easy.
-This component is entirely optional, you could create your task definitions using the technology stack you are most comfortable with.
+This component is entirely optional, you can also create your task definitions manually or using the technology stack you are most comfortable with.

 # Subprojects